NordicPlayground/puck/_tutorials/cube.md

 # Software

 Now that the hardware is all assembled, let's get on to writing some code.
-We assume you've already read the <LINK Location Puck> tutorial.
+We assume you've already read the [location tutorial](location.html).
 We're going to use the same Puck library for the display, so we create a new project and set it up just like the location puck.

-In addition we will be using one of many MPU6050 libraries for mbed, more specifically our fork of Simon Garfieldsg library, http://mbed.org/teams/Nordic-Pucks/code/MPU6050/.
+In addition we will be using one of many MPU6050 libraries for mbed, more specifically our [fork of Simon Garfieldsg library](http://mbed.org/teams/Nordic-Pucks/code/MPU6050/).
 The only difference from the original is that this library has changed the I2C pins to use pin 13 and 15 (available as defines in MPU6050/I2Cdev.cpp) which are the standard I2C pins for the nRF51822.

 Import the library and include it in your main.cpp file.